Vojtese/STM32F446-Bootloader/README.md

    Use STM32CubeProgrammer or JTAG/SWD to flash `bootloader.bin` to the MCU.

 2. **Upload firmware via UART**
-   Use a Python CLI tool or custom uploader to send a compiled `.bin` firmware image over UART.
+   Use the Python GUI tool or CLI uploader to send a compiled `.bin` firmware image over UART.

 3. **Bootloader verifies and writes firmware**
    The bootloader checks CRC integrity and writes the firmware to either App1 or App2 slot.